-We have audited the accompanying balance sheets of LCH S.A. as of December 31, 2017 and the related statements of operations, stockholders' equity, and cash flows for the period ended December 31, 2017.
-These financial statements are the responsibility of the Company's management.
+At your request and in our capacity as statutory auditors of LCH S.A., we have audited the accompanying balance sheets of LCH S.A. for the years ended December 31, 2017 and December 31, 2018 and the related statements of operations, stockholders' equity, and cash flows for each of the two years.
+These financial statements have been prepared under Management's responsibility.
 Our responsibility is to express an opinion on these financial statements based on our audits.

 We conducted our audits in accordance with the standards of the Public Company Accounting Oversight Board (United States).
 Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free of material misstatement.
 An audit includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements.
-An audit also includes assessing the accounting principles used and significant estimates made by management, as well as evaluating the overall financial statements presentation.
+An audit also includes assessing the accounting principles used and significant estimates made by management, as well as evaluating the overall financial statement presentation.
 We believe that our audits provide a reasonable basis for our opinion.

-In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of LCH S.A. as of December 31, 2017, and the results of its operations and its cash flows for the period ended December 31, 2017, in conformity with International Financial Reporting Standards as issued by the International Accounting Standards Board.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of LCH S.A. for the years ended December 31, 2017 and December 31, 2018, and the results of its operations and its cash flows for each of the two years, in conformity with International Financial Reporting Standards (IFRS) as issued by the International Accounting Standards Board.

-Paris and Paris-La Défense, February 28, 2018
+Paris and Paris-La Défense, February 28, 2019